tuvo1106/aws-primer/aws/certified_solutions_architect.md

 #### _Security Groups_

+- Security groups are software firewalls that can be attached to network interfaces and (by association) products in AWS.
+- SGs have a hidden implicit/default deny rule but cannot explicitly deny traffic.
-- You can specify the source to be an IP range or a specific IP
+- You can specify the source to be an IP range or a specific IP.
-- You can specify the source to be another security group
+- You can specify the source to be another security group.
 - An instance can belong to multiple security groups, and rules are permissive.
-- Security groups are _stateful_ (if traffic is allowed inbound, it is also allowed outbound)
+- Security groups are **stateful** (if traffic is allowed inbound, it is also allowed outbound).

 ---